 Mr. Pichler holds advanced degrees in law in the U.S. and Germany.
 He is recognized by IAM 1000 as one of the World’s Leading Patent Professionals and by Legal 500 as a member of our Tier 1 Patent Licensing and Technology Transactions Practices.

-Mr. Pichler is listed in Chambers USA 2014 as an “Up & Coming” attorney in New York Technology & Outsourcing.
-Chambers states that Mr. Pichler is “hands down a go-to attorney for his diligence and creativity’.”
-He is also recommended by Legal 500 US as "a uniquely technically sound and diligent lawyer” for his patent licensing and transactional work.
-Mr. Pichler is recommended by IAM Patent 1000 and described as “an excellent scholar and technician” with “a great sense in terms of balancing what is and what is not important [and] the potential to get to the top level of the market.”
+Chambers USA states that Mr. Pichler is “hands down a go-to attorney for his diligence and creativity’.”
+He is also recommended by Legal 500 US as an “IP Guru” and “a uniquely technically sound and diligent lawyer” for his patent licensing and transactional work.
+Mr. Pichler is recommended by IAM Patent 1000 and described as “an excellent scholar and technician” and “a master of the deal-making arts,” who is in his “element brokering billion dollar transactions.”

-©1996-2016 Morrison & Foerster LLP.
+©1996-2017 Morrison & Foerster LLP.
 All rights reserved.